Error messages

 Don't

-Don't show database generated errors.
+Do not show database generated errors.
 They can expose information to hackers.

 The words, 'There is a problem', and the message, 'Information is missing' in red text